 As the New Year dawned on all of us, what have you thought about its arrival?
-I j0309389hope that a feeling of excitement was boiling within us.
+I hope that a feeling of excitement was boiling within us.
 If not, then we will be disappointed again.
 Life must always be filled with longings for better things and a renewed purpose for every year that arrives.
 Simply put, it is having a shimmering hope that can never be drowned out by any negative circumstances encountered in the past year.
 There is an attitude of looking forward for a better tomorrow.
 And this is what God has embedded in us to have as we live our lives.
 It must reach its fullest potential.
 Nothing is farther from the truth.
 Remember that we were made to be a “Somebody” not a “Nobody.”

 There is an old legend of a swan and a crane: A beautiful swan alighted by the banks of the water in which a crane was wading about seeking snails.
 For a few moments the crane viewed the swan in stupid wonder and then inquired: "Where do you come from?"
 "I come from heaven!" replied the swan.
 "And where is heaven?" asked the crane.
 "Heaven!" said the swan, "Heaven!
 Have you never heard of heaven?"
 And the beautiful bird went on to describe the grandeur of the Eternal City.
 She told of streets of gold, and the gates and walls made of precious stones; of the river of life, pure as crystal, upon whose banks is the tree whose leaves shall be for the healing of the nations.
 In eloquent terms the swan sought to describe the hosts who live in the other world, but without arousing the slightest interest on the part of the crane.
 Finally the crane asked: "Are there any snails there?"
 "Snails!" repeated the swan; "no!
 Of course there are not."
 "Then," said the crane, as it continued its search along the slimy banks of the pool, "you can have your heaven.
 I want snails!"
 Why do we hold on so tightly to what we are familiar with?
 The things of heaven are so much superior; but we would hate to give up our "snails."
 We need to pray to our good Lord to help us to desire the things of heaven, the better things beyond this life.